Kos-Design/substance_textures_importer/readme.rst

 https://youtu.be/lumrnhikSOg

-`Download the latest git release of Substance Texture Importer from here <https://github.com/Kos-Design/substance_textures_importer/releases/download/0.5.0/Substance_Texture_Importer.zip>`__ and install it in Blender via Edit > Preferences > Add-ons > Install an Addon.
+`Download the latest git release of Substance Textures Importer from here <https://github.com/Kos-Design/substance_textures_importer/releases/download/0.6.0/Substance_Textures_Importer.zip>`__ and install it in Blender via Edit > Preferences > Add-ons > Install an Addon.

-Note : if you download the files manually copy the folder inside your Blender Add-Ons directory.
-It will then appear in the Add-Ons list (you can find it by typing "Material: Substance Texture Importer" in the search bar of the Blender Preferences window > Addon tab).
-Enable like the other add-ons by ticking the checkbox in front of “Material: Substance Texture Importer”.
+Once installed, enable like the other add-ons by ticking the checkbox in front of “Substance Textures Importer”.
+You can adjust the defaults in the extension preferences panel.
 The user interface panel is available from the Material section in the Properties window.